kohkimakimoto/chatgpt-prompt-snippets-chrome-extension/README.md

 ChatGPT Prompt Snippets is a Google Chrome Extension that helps you manage and utilize prompt snippets conveniently when using ChatGPT.
 It provides a dialog interface where you can search and select prompt snippets to be inserted into the input area of ChatGPT.

-> NOTE: I am in the process of publishing this extension on the Chrome Web Store, but it is currently undergoing review.
+You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-prompt-snippets/ilcndgnlkiodbcpcgjkfihjponbenmem).

 ## Motivation